 FOR THE SAUCE:2 tbsp. extra-virgin olive oil10 oz. mushrooms, preferably chanterelles, roughly chopped 2 cups heavy cream3⁄4 cup peas, fresh or frozen2 tsp. finely chopped fresh thymeKosher salt and freshly ground black pepper, to taste1 tbsp. finely chopped chives

 1. Make the gnocchi: Boil potatoes in a 4-qt. saucepan of salted water until tender, about 20 minutes.
 Drain the potatoes; let cool slightly and peel.
 Work potatoes through a food mill or a potato ricer onto a lightly floured surface.
 Sprinkle the flour and salt over the potatoes and mix together with your hands.
 Form a mound and create a well in the center; add truffle oil and egg.
-Gently knead dough until it just comes together, adding a little more flour if it begins to stick.
-(I added a lot more flour!
-A little bit for each roll.)

 2. Lightly flour a parchment paper–lined baking sheet and set aside.
 Using a rolling pin, roll dough to a 1⁄2" thickness.
 Cut into 1⁄2"-wide strips.
 Roll each strip between your hands and the work surface to form ropes.
 Cut each rope into 1" segments.
 Working with one segment at a time, roll it down the back of a small fork so that the tines make ridges on the surface of the dough.
 Transfer gnocchi to the prepared baking sheet; cover with a kitchen towel and refrigerate until ready to cook.